Kakashi020/Hospital-Management-System/README.md

 supports

-If you just want to use it use this Link below -->
-JAV APPLICATION DRIVE LINK :
+If you just want to use it use this Link below --> JAVA APPLICATION DRIVE LINK :

 -->[https://drive.google.com/drive/folders/1zJWtxXsNpjisuepsSJTF3HFwi4XB81Lz?usp=sharing]